simulation-tree/unmanaged/README.md

 ```

 ### Runtime Type
-A value type that can be used inside value types designed.
+A value type that can be used inside other value types, intended to be unmanaged as well.
 Their determinism is tied to the name of the type, so if name is fixed then hash is also fixed.
 A limitation is that they can't be created for class types, and can't be created from a `Type` object
 either, only through the generic `Get<T>()` method.